Singapore at 50: A Look at the Buddha Tooth Relic Temple

 Located in Singapore’s bustling Chinatown, the Buddha Tooth Relic Temple and Museum is an impressive structure based on ancient Tang Dynasty architecture.

 The temple and museum complex is located at 288 South Bridge Road.
-It is opposite to the Maxwell Hawker’s Food Centre, one of Singapore’s most famous food plazas.
+It is opposite Maxwell Hawker’s Food Centre, one of Singapore’s most famous food plazas.

 This is the Mountain Gate with three red traditional Tang Dynasty doors.

 Upon entering the temple, you can smell an array of aromas: Fresh dendrobium Buddha tooth orchids, flowers in season, perfumed candles, and agarwood incense.

 This is the Maltreya Trinity or “The Compassionate Honored One” in the altar of the main hall.
 The Buddha Maltreya is in the middle with Bodhisattva Darma Grove on the left, and Bodhisattva Great Wondrous on the right.
 On the day I shot this image, hundreds of devotees were about to start a rite with offerings for a special ceremony.

 Here are some of the many offerings at the altar of the Maltreya Trinity.

 At the Hundred Buddhas Hall, you will see the Buddhas who are with different madras (hand signs) and holding different implements and articles.